The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \subsection{Recommender Systems Should Enact and Communicate the Use of Emotion-Sensitive Engagement Metrics to Shape Visibility}

 Our participants often shared a folk theory that negative comments are likely to trigger algorithmic amplification of their posted content.
 Regardless of the extent to which this folk theory~\cite{gelman2011concepts,french2017s} aligns with actual news feeds outputs, its frequent occurrence in our interview data suggests that it motivates creators to deploy public shaming in an effort to exploit the recommendation algorithm, with the hope that it would promote their content to a broader audience (Section \ref{sec:User engagement}).
 Indeed, we found that some creators pin negative comments, even when doing so takes an emotional toll, such as repeated exposure to negativity or argumentative threads sparked by the pinned comment (Section~\ref{sec:Emotional stress}).
+Such actions underscore a limitation in current algorithmic design: recommendation systems often give content creators the perception that their underlying algorithms prioritize engagement metrics without considering whether the interactions are constructive or hostile.

+Prior CSCW literature has documented that algorithmic content feeds can induce emotional distress for users with histories of eating disorders~\cite{gak2022distressing}, those exposed to content about their ex-partners~\cite{pinter2019never}, and those targeted with ads that tell them what is ``wrong'' with them~\cite{schoenebeck2025algorithmic}.
+Extending this research, our findings reveal another instance of algorithmically induced content-based harm.
+We found that in some cases, \textbf{creators self-inflict exposure to negative comments}.
+Despite being aware of the possible emotional costs (although the exact extent of such costs may be harder to predict beforehand), creators weight these harms against potential enhancements in visibility or audience engagement when enacting the Pin of Shame, effectuating their folk-theory that the recommendation algorithm incentivizes controversy.

+Importantly, creators show different levels of discomfort they are willing to endure.
+In our data, experienced creators described developing emotional resilience that enabled them to better manage sustained exposure to negativity, whereas less experienced creators were more likely to feel overwhelmed and to withdraw by unpinning comments or closing discussions (Section \ref{sec:Emotional stress}).
+Thus, the tradeoff between attempts at reducing harm exposure and influencing algorithms for public attention is mediated by creators’ experience levels and emotional resilience.